thoughtbot/testing-rails/book/introduction/why_test.md

 called a **regression**.
 At one point your code worked, but you later introduced new code which broke the old functionality.

 A better way is to have the computer check our work.
-We write sofware to automate our lives, so why not write programs to test our code as well?
+We write software to automate our lives, so why not write programs to test our code as well?
 **Automated tests** are small scripts that output whether or not your code works as intended.
 They verify that our program works now, and will continue to work in the future, without humans having to test it by hand.
-Once you write a test, you should be able to reuse it for the lifetime of the code it tests, although your tests can change as expections of your application change.
+Once you write a test, you should be able to reuse it for the lifetime of the code it tests, although your tests can change as expectations of your application change.

 Any large scale and long lasting Rails application should have a comprehensive test suite.
 A **test suite** is the collection of tests that ensure that your